Saudi Aramco buys 7.4% stake in Norwegian software firm Cognite

-OSLO, Feb 2 (Reuters) - Saudi Aramco 2222.SE has bought a 7.4% stake in Norwegian industrial software group Cognite from oil firm Aker BP AKERBP.OL, Cognite said on Wednesday.
+OSLO, Feb 2 (Reuters) - Saudi Aramco 2222.SE has bought a 7.4% stake in Norwegian industrial software group Cognite from oil firm Aker BP AKRBP.OL, Cognite said on Wednesday.

+The price for the stake was "around 1 billion Norwegian crowns," or about $113 million, an Aker BP spokesperson told Reuters, valuing Cognite at just over $1.5 billion.

 Cognite and Saudi Aramco are in a partnership to provide digitalisation services in Saudi Arabia and the wider Middle East region.